-PSHEE is taught once a week at KS3 and once a fortnight at KS4 where the specialist teachers follow the PSHEE curriculum but have the flexibility to respond to the needs of the pupils and to current affairs.
-The PSHEE programme is further supplemented through presentations and workshops, delivered by external speakers, giving opportunities for more in-depth exploration of topics.
+PSHEE is taught weekly in both KS3 and KS4 where the specialist teachers follow the curriculum but have the flexibility to respond to the needs of the pupils and to current affairs.
+The programme is further supplemented through drop-down days, presentations and workshops, delivered by both internal and external speakers, giving opportunities for more in-depth exploration of topics.